Program Directory by City

 Glendale Community Services Center

-Rental and utility assistance, case management and food pantry services.
+Provides rental and utility assistance, case management, emergency clothing, support groups, and food pantry services.

 4322 San Fernando Road, Glendale CA 91204